 - Willamette National Forest

 Due to COVID-19, mushroom permits are now being issued via a phone call to any of the Ranger District Offices below

-Ignore this paragraph, refer to COVID-19 banner above.
-You may obtain a Personal Use Mushroom Permit valid for the above-listed forests, at the below listed locations.
-The hours for all locations are Monday-Friday 8:00 a.m.-4:30 p.m., Closed on federal holidays.
+You may obtain a Personal Use Mushroom Permit valid for the Deschutes, Fremont-Winema, Umpqua, and Willamette forests by calling any of the phone numbers below.
+All of these locations are currently closed to the public.
+The hours for answering the phones are Monday-Friday 8:00 a.m.-4:30 p.m., Closed on federal holidays.
 You will need a valid photo identification such as a Drivers License.

 - Supervisor’s Office –3106 Pierce Parkway Suite D, Springfield.
 OR 97477, 541-225-6300